 On 24 June, Generaloberst Franz Halder, the chief of the Oberkommando des Heeres’s general staff, noted that that it had now become clear that the Soviets had no thoughts of retreat, but were committing all that they had at their disposal to meet the German forces which had driven into their positions.
 At the same time, the Soviet supreme command apparently played no active part in the leadership of front-line operations, and that the reasons for such inaction were unclear.
 The complete absence of major operational reserves completely deprived the Soviet command of the ability to exert an effective influence the course of hostilities.
 The presence of significantly large reserves in the border zone indicated that the Soviets planned, right from the very beginning, to conduct a stubborn defence of the border zone and for this purpose had created supply bases in these areas.

-The Białystok salient had the shape of a bottle lying on its side with its neck to the east, and the Soviet forces within the salient were wholly reliant on a single road, that linking Białystok and Slonim, for their continued survival.
+The Białystok salient was shaped like a bottle lying on its side with its neck to the east, and the Soviet forces within the salient were wholly reliant on a single road, that linking Białystok and Slonim, for their continued survival.
 Adding to the Soviet woes in the salient was the fact that the headquarters of all the 10th Army’s formations were located in or to the west of Białystok: these headquarters were those of the I Corps in Vizna, V Corps in Zambrow, VI Mechanised Corps in Białystok, XIII Mechanised Corps in Belsk and VI Cavalry Corps in Lomza.

 Some German divisions went instructed to go over to the defensive and create a reverse front along the line linking Slonim, Zelva and Ruzhany to prevent a major Soviet exodus to the east.